San Francisco Symphony

 “I'm honored and excited to be taking part in the New Voices program,” says Hearne.
 “With this initiative, it seems clear that Boosey and Hawkes, the New World Symphony, and the San Francisco Symphony recognize the need for bridges between American orchestras and what I know to be an extremely vibrant new-music community.
 There are so many incredible ideas coming from the composers of my generation, and so few opportunities to explore and develop those ideas with American orchestras.
 New Voices aims to change this by fostering fruitful collaborations, and I'm thrilled to be taking part.
 I am also greatly looking forward to working with Michael Tilson Thomas, along with the San Francisco Symphony and Fellows of the New World Symphony.”

 New Voices, a partnership between Boosey & Hawkes, the New World Symphony, and the San Francisco Symphony, aims to develop the professional careers of emerging composers in the Americas.
-Each year, one composer is chosen from a selection of invited applicants to participate in a multi-organizational residency that provides opportunities in career development including, but not limited to, working with a publisher, realizing new compositions, and premiering their works on both coasts with the New World Symphony and the San Francisco Symphony in orchestral and chamber settings.
+Composers are chosen from a selection of invited applicants to participate in a multi-organizational residency that provides opportunities in career development including, but not limited to, working with a publisher, realizing new compositions, and premiering their works on both coasts with the New World Symphony and the San Francisco Symphony in orchestral and chamber settings.
 Hearne was selected by a panel of judges consisting of conductor Michael Tilson Thomas and composers John Adams, Steven Mackey, and David Del Tredici.

 After receiving hands-on experience at the New York offices of Boosey & Hawkes, Mr. Hearne will collaborate with the New World Symphony in the workshopping, rehearsal, and performance of two new works in the 2014-15 season.
 These New Voices commissions consist of one work for chamber ensemble and one work for orchestra, to be premiered by the New World Symphony in the 2014-15 season.
 The works will then receive their US West Coast premieres by the San Francisco Symphony during the 2015-16 season.